interniums/prompt-forge/WARP.md

 Primary user flows to keep in mind when designing or reading code:

-1. Fast & Easy (default): user describes a problem → app may ask clarifying questions → user receives several prompt candidates → refine or copy/export.
+1. Terminal task flow (default): user describes a problem in the terminal → app may ask clarifying questions → user receives one or more prompt candidates → refine and copy/export.
-2. Enchanted sandbox: user chooses or creates a template → defines fields/options → previews and tests → reuses via Generator.
-3. Reuse from history (duplicate, tweak, copy).
-4. Share templates via some form of gallery.

-Core planned screens from the product brief:

-- Landing
-- Gallery
-- Dashboard
-- Template Builder (split view: fields on one side, prompt + preview on the other)
-- Generator (a single, calm flow for generating prompts)
-- Task Helper (task → template assistant, likely reachable from Landing/Generator)
-- History (searchable, focused on quick reuse)
+2. Preferences: user runs `/preferences` → app walks through a short Q&A to capture tone, audience, and domain defaults.
+3. Templates and history (later): user manages templates and reuses past generations through additional terminal commands.

+There is a single primary surface: the PromptForge terminal on `/`.
+Any additional internal modules (for templates, history, Task Helper, etc.) should plug into this surface rather than introducing new standalone pages.

 These concepts and flows should shape both domain modeling and UI architecture once implementation begins.